BarryDigby/barrydigby.github.io/Week_1/Nextflow.md

 ### To Do:
 1. Fill in the inputs and outputs for the process FastQC.
 2. Fill in the inputs and outputs for the process MultiQC.
-Use the html reports **and** statistics text file from bbduk as inputs for this process. (*Hint use .collect() on both inputs*).
+Use the FastQC html reports **and** bbduk statistics text file as inputs for this process. (*Hint use .collect() on both inputs*).
 3. Save the script and run using `nextflow -bg -q trim_qc.nf -with-singularity container/week1.img`.

 ***